Global Variables¶

 - Probe

-Connects directly to simulation probes.
+Probe data sources provide the global variable with direct access to simulation probe output.
 Unlike Time or StatsValue, probe data can be manipulated by a UDF at runtime before being stored as a global variable.
 This allows probe signals to be transformed into new control signals or intermediate variables.

 - Property Link